Wreckstation/iConsultancy/User Guide.md

 ### Created & Updated
 <img align="left" src="user guide gfx\createdupdatedUI.png"><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 Filters deals between dates before/after they were created and/or updated.
-You may type the date, increment/decrement the day/month/year, or select a calendar date via the dropdown arrow.
+You may type the date, increment/decrement by a value of one for the day/month/year, or select a calendar date via the dropdown arrow.

 ### Value
 <img align="left" src="user guide gfx\valueUI.png"><br/><br/>